jacobyoby/priceoftea/readme.md

 1. Install Docker on your machine if you haven't already.
 You can download Docker from the official website: https://www.docker.com/get-started
 2. Make sure you are in the `priceoftea` directory where the Dockerfile, Python script, and `.env` file are located.
-3. Pull the Docker image by running the following command:
+3. Build the Docker image by running the following command:

    ```
-   docker pull jacobedurham/priceoftea-python:latest
+   docker build -t jacobedurham/priceoftea-python:latest .
    ```

 4. After the build is successful, run the Docker container with the following command: